stewartknapman/rails-girls-slides/_notes/elements of visual design.md

 to use.
 It will also mean that your designs will feel more consistent which is extremely important.

-But always remember to keep referring back to your goals.
+But always remember to keep referring back to your original goals.

 ## The key concepts of Visual Design — Strategy